FranciscoLozCoding/plugin-lorawan-listener/README.md

 ### Signal Measurements

-If enabled, along with the measurements the plugin will also publish signal strength indicators to help users determine the strength of the wireless connection.
-The indicators published are as follows with links for more information on the indicator.
+When using **ChirpStack** and `--signal-strength-indicators` is set, the plugin publishes signal strength indicators along with measurements to help users determine the strength of the wireless connection. **Loriot** uplinks do not include signal metrics (RSSI, SNR, PL, PLR).
+The indicators published for ChirpStack are as follows with links for more information on the indicator.

 - [RSSI](https://www.thethingsnetwork.org/docs/lorawan/rssi-and-snr/#rssi)
 - [SNR](https://www.thethingsnetwork.org/docs/lorawan/rssi-and-snr/#snr)